wooga/etest_http/README.md

 #### assertBodyContains

-Assert that the body received with the response `Res` contains the string `Needle`, fails with `assertContains_failed` otherwise too.
+Assert that the body received with the response `Res` contains the string `Needle`, fail with `assertContains_failed` otherwise too.

 ```erlang
 % Test Macro.